 Although a spin-off from the children’s TV series, this big-screen adventure is inventive enough to paste together its slim narrative with great charm.

-Pee-Wee Herman, all rubbery limbs and made-up face, loses his precious red bicycle – the keenest bike in the world – and chases it all the way to Hollywood.
+Pee-Wee Herman, all rubbery limbs, ultra-tight grey suit, red bowtie and made-up face, loses his precious shiny red bicycle – the keenest bike in the world – and chases it all the way to Hollywood.

-The chief suspect is Pee-Wee’s portly neighbour, the equally child-like Francis Buxton (Mark Holton), who has attempted to buy the bicycle many times without success.
+The chief suspect is Pee-Wee’s portly and rich neighbour, the equally child-like Francis Buxton (Mark Holton), who has attempted to buy the bicycle many times without success.

 Pee-Wee consults disreputable psychic Madame Ruby (Erica Yohn) who tells him the bike is being held in the basement at the Alamo.

-He duly sets off on an epic road journey and, along the way, he encounters riotous adventures with bikers, bums, cowboys, cons, phantom trucker Large Marge (Alice Nunn) and a waitress with wanderlust.
+He duly sets off on an epic road trip, encountering riotous adventures with bikers, bums, cowboys, cons, phantom trucker Large Marge (Alice Nunn) and a love-starved waitress with wanderlust.

 Warner Brothers eventually buy Pee-Wee’s story and turn it into a film with James Brolin as “PW Herman” and Morgan Fairchild as Dottie.
 Pee-Wee is dubbed in a cameo as a bellhop.